 Execution Steps:

-1) Check in documentation of the existence of any documented predefined account and what is the login password .
+1) Check in documentation of the existence of any documented predefined account and what is the login password or if any cryptographic key for such accounts is preinstalled.

 2) After login via account with necessary access rights (e.g. Admin) search in the database for any undocumented account.